aws-samples/aws-serverless-workshops/ImageProcessing/workshop/content/06_cleanup/_index.en.md

 ➡️ Step 6: From the list of CloudFormation stacks, select the `wildrydes-step-module-resources` stack and click the **Delete** button.

 {{% notice note %}}
 Our CloudFormation template actually created *2* stacks.
-One is nested and begins contains `ImageMagick` in the name.
-Do not delete this stack.
+One is nested and contains `ImageMagick` in the name. **Do not** delete this stack.
 It will automatically be deleted.
 {{% /notice %}}